 This is just about going along green trails and feeling how the species are taken care of without moving them or using them to produce wood.
 The result is evident.

+A few blocks away from downtown Frutillar, in the area known as Frutillar Bajo (Lower Frutillar), Edmundo Winkler Experimental Station provides the chance to recognize species from southern Chile.
+We took a narrow trail that introduced us to each of the plants that live there in a pure state.
+We got deep into that humid atmosphere and little by little learned their names with the aid of educational signs.
 The perfume of some trees reached us.
 We looked up and noticed that the thick foliage prevented us from seeing the sun.
 Inside that fresh intersection, the trees intertwined and even looked like one single trunk.
 Lessons given by mother nature: an embrace makes life better.